gohilnihar07/Samsungpdtraining/README.md

  <summary> gtkwave </summary>

 Below is the screenshot showing the successful launch gtk wave:
 GTKWave is an open-source waveform viewer software used in digital design and verification.
 It allows engineers to visualize and analyze simulation results from hardware description languages like Verilog or VHDL.
-GTKWave displays signal waveforms, enabling users to debug and understand the behavior of their digital circuits during simulation.
+GTKWave displays signal waveforms, enabling users to debug and understand the behaviour of their digital circuits during simulation.

 <img width="1085" alt="snapshot4" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/cbc87d384d246852a8d32167efc9adb7f51a47ed/gtkwave.png">
 </details>